mascam97/laravel-api-quotes/README.md

 - Implemented [API resources](https://laravel.com/docs/8.x/eloquent-resources) to transform data.
 - Worked with **Test-Driven Development** with PHPUnit.
 - Tested with [Postman](https://www.postman.com/) and created a documentation [link](https://documenter.getpostman.com/view/14344048/TWDUrJfS).
+- Create a custom artisan command to sent an email and tested it in local ([mailhog](http://localhost:8025)).

 ## Getting Started :rocket: